Foreword

 Brush optimizing is basically reducing geometry.
 Most of the time, you'll just be fixing extra brushes created as a result of bad clipping.
 Below are a few examples:

-This will most likely require you to learn about the vertex tool.
+This will most likely require you to learn about the

 The goal is to reduce brush-sides without creating invalid brushes.